All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

 Clinical trials demonstrate Thymosin Alpha-1's effectiveness for fatigue associated with immune dysfunction.
-A 2023 study in Clinical Immunology found 12 weeks of Thymosin Alpha-1 therapy reduced fatigue scores by 55% in chronic fatigue syndrome patients with elevated inflammatory markers (Roberts et al., 2023).
+A 2023 study in Clinical Immunology found 12 weeks of Thymosin Alpha-1 therapy reduced fatigue scores by 55% in chronic fatigue syndrome patients with increased inflammatory markers (Roberts et al., 2023).
 Research in cancer patients undergoing chemotherapy showed 40% improvement in energy levels and reduced infection rates.
 The peptide shows particular promise for post-viral fatigue syndromes, including long COVID.

 Dosing & Administration